synfron/ReshaperForBurp/docs/Rules.md

 Use Message Value - Use [Message Value](MessageValues.html) (HTTP/WebSocket event entity) as the source value.
 Otherwise, use the specified text.

-Source Message Value - The HTTP/WebSocket event entity to get the source value from.
+Source Message Value - The HTTP/WebSocket event entity from which to get the source value.
 Only available if `Use Message Value` is selected.

 Source Identifier - The property of the HTTP/WebSocket entity to get the source value from.
 Only available for certain [Message Values](MessageValues.html) (e.g. request header).
 Supports variable tags.